Bridport Railway: Closure

+A replacement bus service was provided to replace the trains.
+The first operator was Pearce's of Cattistock, but the contract changed to other operators several times.

 The route

 Running through undulating topography, the route had to negotiate difficult terrain.
 It ran broadly west from Maiden Newton at first, climbing the valley of the River Hooke.
 After a summit west of Toller, the line turned south-west to find the valley of the River Asker and descend into Bridport.
 The short 1874 extension followed the same river to the sea at West Bay.

 The route climbed from Maiden Newton to a summit west of Toller, near the 4 mile post, with a steepest gradient of 1 in 85.
-From there it fell at 1 in 50 for a mile and a half, and falling nearly as steeply—1 in 62 for part of the way—to Bridport.
-The West Bay extension was comparatively easy.
+From there it fell at gradients between 1 in 50 and 1 in 62 to Bridport.
+The West Bay extension was mostly level but with short climbs up and down a 1 in 80 gradient.

-Toller

-Toller station was opened on 31 March 1862; the platform had no shelter originally.
-There was a single siding, later made double-ended.
-In the first half of the twentieth century, milk traffic was a dominant activity.

-Powerstock

-The only intermediate station when the original line opened, Powerstock station had a single platform with "a small goods yard partly quarried out of the hillside".
-In a west-facing photograph in Oakley, the summit as the line crosses the watershed towards the Asker Valley is very evident.
+Stations